 Don’t be shy about always asking for student discounts.
 People understand that college students are on a tight budget.
 You’ll be surprised to get student discounts for everything from computers, phone service, car insurance, gym membership, museums, clothing and more!
 Never be afraid to ask for a discount or request work study options in exchange for freebies like yoga or Pilates classes.

 Resist the urge to borrow more money than you need for your housing, tuition and fees, books and food.
 Before you take out another loan, try for scholarships.
 You may be surprised to know that some scholarships don’t have GPA or essay requirements.
 It’s free to apply for scholarships, so you have nothing to lose.
 And it’s never too early to apply.
 You can start winning scholarship money while you’re still in high school, which will be applied toward your college.
 To find all the scholarships you’re eligible for, schedule an appointment with your financial aid adviser.
 Also do online research to find a local grant agency and search the U.S. Department of Labor’s website.

 If you do take out college loans for students, borrow only what you need.
 Make sure you understand the interest rates on the loan.
 Try to pay off the interest on need-based loans while you’re school.
 Even if you pay $20 a month that will help reduce the loan amount you eventually owe.
 That will give you a headstart when you graduate and join the workforce.

 Saving money during college can be tough, but it is doable.
-Have some tips of your own from your college days?
-Are you a student who has developed the skills of budgeting?
-Share your story with us in the comments section below.
+Are you a student or former student who has developed the skills of budgeting?
+Share your money saving tips for college students in the comments.

 For help paying for college, visit AAA.com/StudentLoans.